Food and Nutrition Assistance Programs

 Congress and the U.S. Department of Agriculture (USDA) should ensure that states do not deter the use of electronic benefit transfer (EBT) cards needed for services.
 They should not call undue attention to or stigmatize users.

 EBT cards used for SNAP benefits should be available through the mail.
-Beneficiaries should have the option to pick up the card at the SNAP office.
+Beneficiaries also should have the option to pick up the card at the SNAP office.

 Recipients of food benefits should have broad access to EBT terminals.
 They should be able to use mobile payment platforms.